danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 But it's not enough to only deliver a code fix.
 We also need some tests to ensure this stays fixed.

-This project does have decent system/feature test coverage with [Capybara](https://github.com/teamcapybara/capybara) and [Cuprite](https://github.com/rubycdp/cuprite), which is a pure Ruby driver for Capybara.
+This project has system test coverage with [Capybara](https://github.com/teamcapybara/capybara) and [Cuprite](https://github.com/rubycdp/cuprite), which is a pure Ruby driver for Capybara.
 But Cuprite is Chrome only, so at first glance, it seems like it wouldn't be possible to have an automated test to verify other browsers.

-However, remembering my earlier experiment with Chrome dev tools to simulate the error condition by sending a different User Agent string, I had an idea that maybe the same thing could be done with a feature test, if there was a way to modify the User Agent string sent in the request headers.
+However, remembering my earlier [experiment with Chrome developer tools](../ruby-upgrade-broke-ms-edge#reproducing-the-issue) to simulate the error condition by sending a different User Agent string, I had an idea that maybe the same thing could be done with a feature test.

-It turns out, Cuprite does indeed support [modifying request headers](https://github.com/rubycdp/cuprite?tab=readme-ov-file#request-headers).
+It turns out, Cuprite supports [modifying request headers](https://github.com/rubycdp/cuprite?tab=readme-ov-file#request-headers).
 The documentation includes an example for changing the User Agent string, which is exactly what I wanted to do:

 ```ruby
 # From Cuprite README.md -> Request headers